Can renewable energy be used for industry?

 The other third of industry’s energy use is electricity, which is used in a wide variety of applications.

-Renewable energy technologies that are suitable for use in industry include:
+Renewable energy technologies suitable for use in industry

-- bioenergy (including biomass and biogas), which can be used as fuel in boilers and other equipment
+- Bioenergy includes biomass and biogas, used as fuel in boilers and other equipment

-- solar thermal, which absorbs heat from the sun to directly heat water or other fluids
+- Solar thermal absorbs heat from the sun to directly heat water or other fluids

-- geothermal, which extracts heat from the ground to heat water or other fluids
+- Geothermal extracts heat from the ground to heat water or other fluids

-- heat pumps, which extract heat from the surrounding air, ground or water
+Heat pumps which extract heat from the air, ground or water or waste heat sources

 Renewable energy adoption by industry can also be supported with energy storage including batteries, thermal and material storage and technologies that enable greater flexibility and responsiveness of energy demand, such as digitalisation and enhanced controls.

 Renewable energy provides around 10 per cent of direct (non-electricity) energy use in Australian industry.
 About three-quarters of this is ‘bagasse’, which is sugarcane residue left over after the sugar has been removed.
 Bagasse is used in boilers to provide heat to the sugar processing plant and sometimes to simultaneously provide heat and electricity through a cogeneration plant.

 Most of the remaining renewable energy used in Australian industry is in the form of wood or wood products (e.g. ‘“black liquor’”), which are mostly used in the pulp and paper industry.

 How are we supporting renewables for industry projects?

 Our purpose is to support the global transition to net zero emissions by accelerating the pace of pre-commercial innovation, to the benefit of Australian consumers, businesses and workers.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.